 The founding members of The Food & Drink Networking Club are:

-Susanna Rynehart and Alisa Sweeney of Thomson Snell & Passmore - one of the leading full-service law firms in the South East.
+Alisa Sweeney of Thomson Snell & Passmore - one of the leading full-service law firms in the South East.
 The firm has been advising clients in the food and beverage industry for over 400 years ranging from growers and producers, to retailers, wholesalers and restaurants.
 Established in 1570, the Guinness Book of Records recognised Thomson Snell & Passmore us as the ‘Oldest law firm in Operation’ and have been providing peace of mind for generations of families and businesses.

 Caroline Kings, writer and food blogger, Eat Around Tonbridge – a blog all about encouraging people to support local independent food and drink businesses on and around Tonbridge High Street.